 Review of Problems of Religious Luck: Assessing the Limits of Reasonable Religious Disagreement, by Guy Axtell.
 (2019).
 Notre Dame Philosophical Reviews.

 A Defense of Belief-Credence Dualism.
 (2018).
-In The Proceedings of the Fifth Conference of the Brazilian Society of Analytic Philosophy (João Luis Pereira Ourique, ed.), pp. 77–78.
+In The Proceedings of the Fifth Conference of the Brazilian Society of Analytic Philosophy, edited by João Luis Pereira Ourique, pp. 77–78.
 Pelotas, Brazil: Série Dissertatio de Filosofia.

 I defend belief-credence dualism, the view that we have both beliefs and credences and both attitudes are equally fundamental.
 First, I explain belief, credence, and three views on their relationship.
 Then, I argue for dualism.
 I do so first by painting a picture of the mind on which belief and credence are two cognitive tools that we use for different purposes.
 Finally, I respond to two objections to dualism.
 I conclude that dualism is a promising view, and one that both epistemologists and philosophers of mind should take seriously.